 Subrecipient Monitoring - To provide reasonable assurance that the Federal award information and compliance requirements are identified to subrecipients, subrecipient activities are monitored, subrecipient audit findings are resolved and the impact of any subrecipient noncompliance on the pass-through entity is evaluated.
-Also, the pass-through entity should perform procedures to provide reasonable assurance that the subrecipient obtained required audits and takes appropriate corrective action on audit findings.
+In addition, the pass-through entity should perform procedures to provide reasonable assurance that the subrecipient obtained required audits and takes appropriate corrective action on audit findings.

-For assistance see http://www.whitehouse.gov/omb/circulars/a133/a133.html
+For assistance, please visit

+https://georgewbush-whitehouse.archives.gov/omb/circulars/a133/a133.html

-Subrecipients of the county are expected to comply with these audit requirements if they receive \$750,000 or more in federal funds annually and in aggregate.
+Subrecipients of the county are expected to comply with these audit requirements if they expend \$1,000,000 or more in federal funds annually and in aggregate.

-Due to the fact that Laramie County typically receives more than \$750,000 in federal funds, an annual audit will be required by the Federal agency to determine whether information is reliable, resources have been safeguarded, funds have been expended in a manner consistent with related laws, regulations and policies have been followed, resources have been managed economically and efficiently and desired program results have been achieved.
+Since Laramie County typically receives more than \$1,000,000 in federal funds, an annual audit will be required.
+This is to determine whether information is reliable, resources have been safeguarded, funds have been expended in a manner consistent with related laws, regulations and policies have been followed, resources have been managed economically and efficiently, and desired program results have been achieved.